dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 This is because the very same attributes that make them high performers also make them the best qualified to answer questions (high context and experience).
 Onboarding too many people too quickly can easily burn out your high performers and lead to high churn.

-Furthermore it is important to understand that exponential scaling is not intuitive.
+Exponential scaling is not intuitive.
 Things that seem manageable can bubble up to become major problems very quickly.
 Oftentimes the severity of problems is evaluated based on how severe they have been in the past.
 But in exponential scaling such evaluations stop being accurate.
 Understanding what will be important in the future allows you to build the right building blocks in advance.
 Sometimes this is vastly superior to retrofitting solutions, sometimes it is not.

-Lastly it is important to understand that scaling is not a one time event.
+Lastly, scaling is not a one time event.
 What works great at 5 people might be terrible at 50 people.
 What works great at 50 people might be terrible at 500 people.